Coldred: History

 Some years before 1800 the earth gave way in the middle of the public road.
 A well c.300 feet deep was discovered.
 As with much else as Coldred there is a debate over this.
 Hasted in 1800 gives the first mention and fixes the date of the discovery.
 He connects it with the supposed Roman activity.
 The Dover Express notes that the well affords a good supply of water and that it "was sunk to supply the needs of the ancient encampment, a circumstance which points to the existence of a permanent station, such as would have been formed by the Romans rather than an earthwork thrown up for a casual conflict like that between Ceoldred and Ina.
 Tatton-Brown notes the well and cites Hasted.
 He is undecided as to whether it is "the original castle well, or Roman".

 About 1/2 mile to the southeast is the site of the former Guildford Colliery.
 Sinking started in 1906 but the colliery was never successful and closed in 1921.
 It was served by a spur from the East Kent Light Railway.
 The track has now been lifted but the embankment is still clearly visible starting north of the church and forming an arc to the west before bisecting the road between Coldred and Coldred Street.

+On 1 April 1963 the parish was abolished and merged with Sibertswold to form "Shepherdswell with Coldred".

 Domesday Book

-The Domesday book entry for Coldred (in Sankaran's translation) reads:
+The Domesday Book entry for Coldred (in Sankaran's translation) reads:

 The Latin gives the name as "COLRET".